IBM/z_ansible_collections_doc/source/overview/ansible-glossary.rst

         in :term:`inventory<Inventory>`

     Collection
-        A structured format that packages multiple related Ansible content, such as roles, modules, plugins, and playbooks, into a single distributable unit.
+        A structured format that packages multiple sources of related Ansible content, such as roles, modules, plugins, and playbooks, into a single distributable unit.
 Collections provide a way to simplify the distribution and reuse of Ansible content.
 To learn more, see `Using Ansible collections`_.

     Module
         The code in Ansible that performs a particular operation on a managed node.
         Modules are invoked by tasks within Ansible playbooks.
+They generally execute on the :term:`managed node<Managed node>` unless delegated to execute on ``localhost``.

     Plugin
         A piece of reusable code that extends the functionality of Ansible.
-Plugins enable additional features and customization.
-For more information, see `Working with plugins`_.
+Plugins enable additional features and customization, they execute on the :term:`control node<Control node>`.
+For more information,see `Working with plugins`_.

     Role
         A way to package and organize related Ansible content (tasks, variables, files,